wp-plugins/twitget/readme.txt

 * Customize number of shown tweets
 * Customize if you want to show retweets or replies
 * Show profile box
-* Customize entire HTML output
+* Customize entire HTML output (and use custom variables to customize your feed output)
 * Twitter API 1.1 support
-* Show Twitter times in clients browser timezone
+* Show Twitter times in clients timezone
+* Support for over 30 languages (date output)

 == Installation ==